ansys/ansys-tools-common/doc/source/contributing.rst

 If you have general questions about the PyAnsys ecosystem, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.
-If your question is specific to the Ansys tools common, ask your question in an issue as described in the previous paragraph.
+If your question is specific to the Ansys Common Tools, ask your question in an issue as described in the previous paragraph.